 The size of the objective lens plays a part in this.
 The larger the objective lens is, the more light will be drawn into the scope and the brighter the image will be.
 Both Nikon and Leupold offer varied objective lens sizes, so it’s just up to you which one to pick.

 But going back to the two products we’ve compared, the Nikon Monarch M5 has a larger objective at 50mm, while the Leupold VX Freedom has its objective at 40mm.
 So, the Monarch has a better light-gathering capability so you can still see clearly during dawn or dusk.
+Here are other scopes best for low light conditions.

 Of course, Nikon’s reputation in the lens manufacturing industry is stellar, so this doesn’t really come as a surprise.